WCTE/TriggerConfig/README.md

 Patch panel cables 8-15 are connected to lemo channels 8-15 on the trigger module.
 These will be used to route signals into the control room to determine delay and gate width settings for trigger logic, among other things.

+It is assumed that there are 16 patch panel cables available for use, and they are numbered (0-15) according to the index above.

 ### Saving the configuration